$50 Off Any Repair

 What to Do When You Don’t Feel Cool Air

 Other than the air conditioner not turning on, there’s nothing quite as irritating as the system that turns on and then blows warm air.
-If this happens, the first thing to do is make sure you don’t have anything blocking airflow.
+If this happens, the first step is to ensure there is no obstruction to airflow.

-Dirty air filters are one of the most common culprits for airflow issues.
+Dirty air filters are among the most common causes of airflow issues.

 If you haven’t replaced the filter, do that first.
 Then, check the registers.
 Furniture and boxes in front of your registers can quickly stop airflow.